 - New trends in pedagogical approaches in teaching culture in language classrooms.

-Rimah Farah, Lecturer in Hebrew; Academic Fields: Israel Studies, Islamic and Middle Eastern Studies, Ethnic and National Identities, Brandeis University
+Rima Farah, Lecturer in Hebrew; Academic Fields: Israel Studies, Islamic and Middle Eastern Studies, Ethnic and National Identities, Northeastern University

 Yael Gaulan, Scholar of Modern Hebrew Linguistics, Hebrew University